nelsonandreproton/NPBot/README.md

 ### Using the Bot

 1. Install the bot in Microsoft Teams
-2. Use `/login` to authenticate via Teams SSO
-3. Ask natural language questions like:
+2. Simply ask natural language questions - **authentication is automatic!**
    - "Send an email to john@company.com about the meeting"
    - "What's on my calendar tomorrow?"
    - "Find files named 'report' in my OneDrive"

+The bot will automatically authenticate with your Microsoft 365 account when needed using Teams SSO.

 ## Available Commands

+- `/m365` - Check Microsoft 365 integration status
-- `/login` - Authenticate via Teams SSO and test Microsoft 365 access
+- `/login` - Manually test authentication (optional - authentication is automatic)
 - `/logout` - Clear authentication tokens
 - `/consent` - Grant Microsoft 365 permissions if needed
-- `/m365` - Check Microsoft 365 integration status
 - `/settoken <token>` - Manually set access token for testing

 ## Project Structure